More about Idealized Portrait of a Lady

 Here is what Wikipedia says about Portrait of a Young Woman (Botticelli, Frankfurt)

-Portrait of a Young Woman is a painting which is commonly believed to be by the Italian Renaissance painter Sandro Botticelli, executed between 1480 and 1485.
-Others attribute authorship to Jacopo da Sellaio.
+Portrait of a Young Woman is a painting attributed to the Italian Renaissance painter Sandro Botticelli, who is thought to have executed it between 1480 and 1485, although some authorities attribute authorship to Jacopo da Sellaio.
 The woman is shown in profile but with her bust turned in three-quarter view to reveal a cameo medallion she is wearing around her neck.
 The medallion in the painting is a copy in reverse of "Nero's Seal", a famous antique carnelian representing Apollo and Marsyas, which belonged to Lorenzo de' Medici.

 The painting is housed in the Städel Museum of Frankfurt, Germany.
 Other similar Botticelli paintings are to be found in the National Gallery, London, the Gemäldegalerie, Berlin, and in the Marubeni Collection, Tokyo.